Skip to main content

 The Thirteenth Night

-The night of the Bhadra Amavasya saw a funeral pyre in the Pandavas camp.
-Wails of the ladies filled the air, as the young brave heart was turning into ashes.
-The ashes lit up a celebration in the Kauravas camp.
+The night of the Bhadra Amavasya saw a funeral pyre in the Pandavas' camp.
+Wails of the ladies filled the air as the young brave heart was turning into ashes.
+The ashes lit up a celebration in the Kauravas' camp.
 Duryodhan, Dushyasan, Shakuni, and Jayadrata all succeeded in their mission.
 Breaking the Pandavas' backbone, killing their favourite son.
-Karna joined in the celebrations reluctantly, he himself had released the boy of the pain.
+Karna joined in the celebrations reluctantly; he had released the boy from the pain.
 The face kept coming back to him.
 After all, he was his nephew.
 He shut his eyes in pain.
 The air tonight seemed cursed.

 The pyre burning made the teenage widow run towards it.
-She had no hope to live without him.
-Life was already tough, each day he went to war with a smile on his face.
+She had no hope of living without him.
+Life was already tough; each day, he went to war with a smile on his face.
 She had already lost her brother.
 Now she had none to return home to her.

 "Stop!"
 His mother pleaded between the wails.
 "Stop her, someone, please!"